The Sugar Breakdown: What Are the Sugar Health Risks?

 And it’s not just the root beer floats, either.
 Sugar has found its way into your spaghetti sauce, canned peas, and “health food” hummus.

 Does “good sugar” exist?
 Which sugars are the worst?
 What are the sugar health risks?

 With the food industry and nutrition experts constantly contradicting each other, it’s hard to know what’s safe anymore.
 Here’s some straight talk on the sweet stuff.

-Is Sugar Really That Bad?
+Are the Sugar Health Risks Really That Bad?

 Are you thinking, “Don’t touch my frappuccino, dammit!”?

 Case and point.
 Sugar makes us addicted, anxious, and erratic.